 European Policy Center analyst S. Hegman said,

-constitution, these two documents should not be compared.
+Constitution, these two documents should not be compared.

-In form, this is an ordinary intergovernmental agreement, and it is precisely
+In form, this is an ordinary intergovernmental agreement, and it is

 therefore, for example, it does not mention national symbols,